Boakye Agyarko: Early life and education

 Agyarko attended the K. O. Methodist Primary School in Ashtown and the Kwame Nkrumah University of Science and Technology Primary School in Kumasi.
 He then proceeded to Mfantsipim School in Cape Coast for his secondary education from where he had both his GCE Ordinary Level and GCE Advanced Level certified.
 He obtained his Bachelor of Arts degree in Economics and Political Science from the University of Ghana, Legon.
 He immigrated to the United States of America as a political refugee.
-While there he obtained an Advanced Professional Certificate in Banking from the American Institute of Banking and a Master of Business Administration in Financial Economics from Pace University, New York.
+Whilst there, he obtained an Advanced Professional Certificate in Banking from the American Institute of Banking and a Master of Business Administration in Financial Economics from Pace University, New York.

 Working life

 After graduating from the University of Ghana in 1980, Agyarko did his mandatory national service at the Ghana Union Nation of Students as the National Coordinator.
 When the national service ended in 1981, he was employed as a junior economist with Management and Investment Consultants in Accra.
 He worked there till 1984 where he was forced to flee Ghana due to an attempt on his life.